dmcleish91/covid-19-tracker/README.md

-# Covid-19-tracker
+# Spring Boot Coronavirus Tracker
-This project was created using ***Spring Boot***
+This project was created using ***Spring Boot*** and ***Bootstrap 5***

-This application parses a CSV file and uses the Thymeleaf dependancy to format and display the data on a webpage.
+This application parses a CSV file then uses the Thymeleaf dependancy to format and display the data.
+Bootstrap is utilized to create a responsive webpage.
 - Spring
+- Bootstrap 5
 - Thymeleaf

 ![Screenshot](webappsnip.png)